Update AMPI's version of ROMIO

 ROMIO-1.2.4 was released in May, 2002, while the latest version of ROMIO that ships with MPICH-3.2 is from March 2008.

 It makes use of some MPI-2.2 features (mostly datatype related ones) and should have improved performance.

-#2 Updated by Matthias Diener over 1 year ago
+#2 Updated by Matthias Diener about 2 years ago

 Note that the version that is currently integrated in AMPI is based (mostly) on MPICH2 0.91.
 Integrating ROMIO 1.2.5 from MPICH2 0.92 is already not trivial, since the configure format changed.

 For reference, old mpich versions with ROMIO are here: